7 Spiritual Books About Angels

 I will explain it in five easy steps so that it’s accurate and you can have confidence in your reading.

 2. You want to decide how you will draw the cards.
-Every card deck for me likes to be drawn a different way.
+Every card deck, for me, likes to be drawn differently.
 Some shuffled aggressively, and some of them spread out.
-Then chosen from there.
-So you’re going to want to decide how you’re going to choose the card.
+Then, choose from there.
+So you’re going to want to decide how to choose the card.

-3. You want to decide on what spread you will do?
+3. You want to decide on what spread you will do.
 I would suggest if you’re starting, do something simple.
-Either card for that day, and you can tell your angels what you want me to know today?
+Either card for that day, and you can tell your angels what you want me to know today.
 What would be beneficial for me to know that would help me today?
-It can be as simple as that, or it could be an intention for a specific question, and you draw one card for the answer.
+It can be as simple as that or an intention for a specific question, and you draw one card for the answer.

 The other spread that I would highly recommend is a three-card spread.
 It’s used a lot in Oracle card readings.
 Tarot multiple different card decks can be used in a three-card spread.
 A three-card spread is very simple, and you can also designate different spots for different things.
 For instance, a three-card spread could be used for past, present, and future.
 So you could do that maybe on Sunday night or Monday.

-Another way you can do a three-card spread is to designate each card for something.
+Another way to do a three-card spread is to designate each card for something.
 Card number one could be a financial or career.
 Card number two could be love life, and card number three could be health and well-being.

 4. After drawing the cards, flip them over and pause for a second.
 Look at the cards and see if anything comes up for you.
 What’s the first thing you notice?
 What’s the first thing you feel?
 Do you hear anything?
 Any impressions you’re getting from the cards?